sernst/kuber/README.md

     env=[batch_v1.EnvVar('ENVIRONMENT', 'production')]
 )

-# Print the resulting YAML configuration for display
+# Print the resulting YAML configuration for display.
+This
+# could also be saved somewhere to use later as the
+# configuration file to deploy to the cluster in cases
+# like a multi-stage CI pipeline.
 print(job.to_yaml())
 ```

 Check out the [kuber documentation](https://kuber.readthedocs.io/en/latest/)
-for more detailed documentation.
+for more details and examples.